4 Key Digital Functionalities

 **Applicants** do not access the Registry BB directly.
 They interact via sectoral applications or other GovStack BBs:

-The key functions of the Building Block for Applicants are:
+The key functions of the Building Block for Applicants through those applications are:

 1. Search and query data from the register;